Skip to Main Content

 How does LPMI work?

-To cover LPMI, a lender might charge you a higher interest rate to compensate for the higher risk of your lower down payment, or charge you a higher interest rate and buy a single-premium mortgage insurance policy on your behalf.
+To cover LPMI, a lender might charge you a higher interest rate to compensate for the higher risk of your lower down payment.
+Or it might charge you a higher interest rate and buy a single-premium mortgage insurance policy on your behalf.

 For instance, a lender may add a quarter of a percentage point to your loan rate, increasing it from 6 to 6.25 percent.
 On a mortgage with a principal of $100,000 that would represent an additional $16 per month on your mortgage payment.
 You wouldn’t see it as a separate charge: Your monthly payment would simply be that amount higher.